The first 3D model design shop

 Low acquisition and operating costs are the real plus-point of FDM 3D printing.
-You can buy a standard FDM 3D printer for less than a thousand units, you only need to replace a minimum of components and you have a wide range of printing materials, colours and properties to choose from.
+You can buy a standard FDM 3D printer for less than a new iPhone, and you have a wide range of printing materials, colours and properties to choose from.
 You can print objects that are durable, fragile, solid, flexible, glowing in the dark, conductive, those that imitate other materials such as wood, and more – the options are nearly endless.
 In addition, printing with an FDM printer is fast - just download the model, create instructions for the printer and send it.

 What is needed for 3D printing our designs?

 3D printer with slicer software: When you have a 3D model on your computer, you need to create instructions from it that the 3D printer understands.
 This software is aptly named a “slicer: because it will cut the model into layers on which the printer will build the product.
 But you don't have to pay anything for the slicer, the printer manufacturers offer it as a free download on their websites.